Financial Aid FAQs

 What if a student’s income is dramatically different now than it was in the last tax year?

 If a student or parent has been laid off or terminated, the student can complete a Professional Judgment Request Form and provide proper documentation which will be reviewed for possible adjustments.
 Otherwise, the student information would stay the same.
-These requests should be addressed through the Director of Financial Aid at email@example.com.
+These requests should be addressed through the Financial Aid Office at email@example.com.

 Are there “typical” FAFSA errors that could be easily avoided?